Compass/compass/README.markdown

 - [Blueprint][blueprint_website] - [Wiki Documentation][bleuprint_wiki]
 - [YUI][yui_website] - [Wiki Documentation][yui_wiki]
 - [960][ninesixty_website] - [Wiki Documentation][ninesixty_wiki]
+- New frameworks and extensions are [tracked on the wiki][plugins_wiki] as they are created.
 - Other frameworks can be added relatively easily.
 Create your own!

 ## Compass Provides